 - Government Air Passenger Duty

-Aberdeen, Bournemouth, Bristol, Doncaster, East Midlands, Exeter, Humberside, Isle of Man, Leeds Bradford, London Gatwick, Manchester, Newcastle, Norwich
+Bournemouth, Bristol, Doncaster Sheffield, Exeter, Humberside, Isle of Man, Leeds Bradford, London Gatwick, Manchester, Newcastle, Norwich

-Your Husky Sled Adventurer break begins with a flight from your chosen UK airport to Enontekio in northern Finland.
+Your Husky Sled Adventurer break begins with a flight from your chosen UK airport to Enontekio, in northwest Finland.
 From here, you will make the 50-minute transfer to Karesuando - a spectacular journey, travelling through the majestic forests and passing countless frozen lakes.
-The charming village of Karesuando will then be the base for your Arctic adventure, from where you will venture out on the exciting activities detailed below before flying back from Enontekio.
+The charming village of Karesuando will be the base for your Arctic adventure, from where you will venture out on the exciting activities detailed below.

 Northern Lights Husky Safari